Firing Up Your Homebuilt Computer for the First Time

 The moment of truth has arrived!

 In the United States, the correct power setting will be 110 - 120 volts.
-In your part of the world, well, I have no idea.
-Ask someone local if you are unsure.
+In your part of the world...
+Well, I really have no idea.
+Ask someone local if you are unsure about it.

-Plug the power cord into the power supply, and the other end into a surge-protected AC power source or a battery backup.
-Hook up the keyboard, monitor, and mouse to their appropriate connectors, and press the power button.
+Once you're sure your power supply is set to the correct voltage for your region, plug the power cord into the power supply and the other end into your surge protector or uninterruptible power supply.
+Hook up the keyboard, monitor, and mouse to their appropriate connectors if you haven't already, and press the power button.

 The CMOS Setup Screen